amitsk00/aws-arch/Docs/edge.md

 ### CloudEndure Disaster Recovery

 * cost-effective disaster recovery option for your on-premises servers and applications
-* continuously replicates your machines into a low-cost staging area in your target AWS account and preferred Region
+* **continuously** replicates your machines into a **low-cost staging area** in your target AWS account and preferred Region
+* in event of DR or drill, it automatically does machine conversion and orchestration, making RTO in minutes
+* non disruptive DR testing